greatxue/coding_language/cpp_tut/1_cpp_intro.md

 C++ evaluates the `&&` and `||` operators using a strategy called **short-circuit mode** in which it evaluates the right operand only if it needs to do so.

-One of the advamtages is to prevent execution errors.
-If `n` were 0 in the earlier example, evaluating `x % n` would cause a “division by zero” error:
+One of the advamtages is to prevent execution errors: If `n` were 0 in the earlier example, evaluating `x % n` would cause a “division by zero” error.
+However, once `n != 0` is false, the whole expression will return false.

 ```cpp
 n != 0 && x % n == 0